-Pipes has attempted to draw a distinction between himself and more recent Islamophobes like Pamela Geller.
+Pipes has sought to draw a distinction between himself and more recent Islamophobes like Pamela Geller.
 "This anti-Islamic agitation has been growing over time, and it's much stronger than in 2001," he told Michelle Boorstein of the Washington Post's "On Faith" blog in 2010.
 "Pipes," Boorstein wrote, "says while he shares a concern about radical Islam with today's crop of bloggers, he considers them 'anti-Islam' because in his view they see the faith and it[s] scripture as fundamentally problematic for a pluralistic, democratic society like the United States and unchangeable."
 Pipes told Boorstein, "We're in the same trench but we have different views of what the problem is.
 We both see an attempt to impose Islamic law, sharia, in the West.
 We are both against it, and want to maintain Western civilization."
-However, Pipes claimed that he understood "the nature of the problem differently," which led Boorstein to wonder whether this was an "important distinction."
+However, Pipes claimed that he understood "the nature of the problem differently," which led Boorstein to wonder whether this

 According to its website, MEF "works to define and promote American interests in the Middle East and protect the Constitutional order from Middle Eastern threats" in "three main ways: 1) Intellectually: Through the Middle East Quarterly, staff writings, lectures and conference calls, the Forum provides context, insights, and policy recommendations.
 2) Operationally: The Forum exerts an active influence through its projects, including Campus Watch, Islamist Watch, the Legal Project, and the Washington Project.
 3) Philanthropically: The Forum distributes nearly $2 million annually through its Education Fund, helping researchers, writers, investigators, and activists around the world."